mokagio/mokacoding/metallo/src/posts/2020-07-26-testing-beginner-advantage.md

 ### Feedback speed matters

-The late [Anders Ericsson]() was one of the world's authorities on the science of learning and dedicated his career to studying how people learn and how to become a top performer.
+The late Anders Ericsson was one of the world's authorities on the science of learning and dedicated his career to studying how people learn and how to become a top performer.
-In his book [Peak: Secrets from the New Science of Expertise]() he and coauthor Robert Pool dive deep into the key role of feedback in the learning process.
+In his book [Peak: Secrets from the New Science of Expertise](https://geni.us/l8FSc) he and co-author Robert Pool dive deep into the key role of feedback in the learning process.

 In the book, Ericsson takes a look at how radiologists interpret X-rays.
 The problem with X-ray diagnosis is that the radiologists performing them seldom have the chance to learn whether they were right or wrong.